arthurweinmann/tinyveil/README.md

 - Javascript type assertions with some nice quirks
 - Object check against a type schema
 - A Websocket API class
-- A ChainCallbakcs helper to avoid callback hell and use branching in the callback chain
+- A ChainCallbacks helper to avoid callback hell and use branching in the callback chain
-- An interesting alpha experiment of an HTML node type compiling to and from an HTMLElement recursively
+- An interesting alpha experiment of an HTML node type compiling to and from an HTMLElement recursively.
+It can then be used to generate HTMLElement of the same type but with a different content.

 # Status